CodeYourFuture/curriculum/org-cyf/content/databases/prep/index.md

 echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp
 ```

+Restart your terminal to refresh your path.
 From the terminal you can now type the simple command:

 ```
 psql